tylerhutcherson/CvilleParkingModel/utilities/README.md

 ## Resources
 The following module assists in developing machine learning models on Skafos.

--  `save_models.py`: a module to help with saving models to Skafos.
+-  `dependencies.py`: a module to help with installing dependencies and packages.

 ## Need Help?
 Didn't find something you need?
 Feel free to add other helper modules to this subdirectory as you continue the development of your models.